-This chapter describes the present state of the art - including global level - from in- and outside rail - even from a global level, potentially useful for rail innovation
+(This chapter describe the present state of the art - including global level - from in- and outside rail - even from a global level, potentially useful for rail innovation - max 2 pages)

-This chapter will include the recommendations for R&I activities and planning to deployment.
+(This chapter will include the recommendations for R&I activities and planning to deployment.
 This should be based on the priority topics identified in the ERRAC Roadmap and re-distributed to the new part-Roadmap titles as described in the SRRIA.
-Describe per priority area, including a simple timeline picture
+Describe per priority area, including a simple timeline picture - max 5 - 6 pages)

-Creosote or wooden sleeper alternatives - Composite sleepers or Alternative substructure (T0 - T1)

-Energy Storage in the infrastructure (T2)
+Creosote or wooden sleeper alternatives - Composite sleepers or Alternative substructure (T0 - T Energy Storage in the infrastructure (T2)

-Railway lines without discontinuous caternary operated with particular adapted rolling stock (traction energy supply by pantograph and energy storage on board) (T5)
+Railway lines without discontinuous caternary operated with particular adapted rolling stock (traction of supply by pantograph and energy storage on board) (T5)